-When coupled with atmospheric models, most LSMs can simulate a wide variety of natural and human-modified processes from soil moisture feedbacks on precipitation (Seneviratne et al., 2006, 2010, Coe et al., 2009) and river flow (Gedney et al., 2004, 2006, Clark & Gedney 2008, Milly et al., 2008, Falloon & Betts 2010, Sanderson et al., 2012) through to vegetation development and carbon productivity (Prentice et al., 2007, Marthews et al., 2012, IPCC 2013).
-Although usually applied at landscape-scale resolutions (grid-cell sizes of 10-100 km, e.g. Harding & Warnaars 2011), LSMs are increasingly finding applicability at finer resolutions approaching 1-10 km, at which the physics they encapsulate begins to approach the more detailed scales (0.1-1.0 km) typically required in process-based hydrological models or used in catchment-based water resources assessments (e.g. Ke et al., 2012, Choi, 2013; cf. discussions in Wood et al., 2011, 2012, Beven & Cloke 2012).
-A growing body of work has lately emerged using LSMs to produce large-area projections of current and future water resources for use in applications related to climate change impact assessments (Gedney & Cox 2003, Gerten et al., 2004, Falloon & Betts 2010, Wood et al., 2012, Zulkafli et al., 2013, Harding et al., 2013).
+15 When coupled withto atmospheric models, most LSMs can simulate a wide variety of 16 natural and human-modified processes from soil moisture feedbacks on precipitation 17 (Seneviratne et al., 2006, 2010, Coe et al., 2009) and river flow (Gedney et al., 2004, 2006, Clark & Gedney 2008, Milly et al., 2008, Falloon & Betts 2010, Sanderson et al., 2012) 18 19 through to vegetation development and carbon productivity (Prentice et al., 2007, Marthews 20 et al., 2012, IPCC 2013).
+Although usually applied at landscape-mesoscale resolutions (gridcell_sizes of scales-10-100 km, e.g. Harding & Warnaars 2011), LSMs are increasingly 21 22 finding applicability at finer resolutions approaching 1-10 km, at which the physics they encapsulate begins to approach the more detailed scales (0.1-1.0 km) typically required in 23 24 process-based hydrological models or used in catchment-based water resources assessments (e.g. Ke et al., 2012, Choi, 2013; cf. discussions in Wood et al., 2011, 2012, Beven & Cloke 25 26 2012).
+A growing body of work has lately emerged using LSMs to produce large-area 27 projections of current and future water resources for use in applications related to climate 28 change impacts assessments (Gedney & Cox 2003, Gerten et al., 2004, Falloon & Betts 2010, 29 Wood et al., 2012, Zulkafli et al., 2013, Harding et al., 2013).

 Land Surface Models require a representation of surface and subsurface runoff.
 Models of runoff production used in regional and continental applications typically contain parameterised physics based on statistical representations of processes known to operate at finer scales (Ward & Robinson 2000, Clark & Gedney 2008), which can lead to inaccurate predictions in data-sparse regions and generally high uncertainty.
-The large quantity of detailed topographic information now widely available at sub-landscape-scale resolutions offers an opportunity to improve the fidelity of large-area simulations of the hydrological cycle, for the benefit of both climate and hydrological models (Dharssi et al., 2009, Wainwright & Mulligan 2013).
+The large quantity of detailed topographic information now widely available at sub-landscape-mesoscale resolutions offers an opportunity to improve the fidelity of large-area simulations of the hydrological cycle, for the benefit of both climate and hydrological models (Dharssi et al., 2009, Wainwright & Mulligan 2013).

-Currently, the most common approach to inundation prediction is to use a runoff production scheme such as TOPMODEL, which partitions runoff from the soil column into surface and subsurface components (Beven & Kirkby 1979, Quinn et al., 1991, 1995, Beven 1997, 2012; e.g. MacKellar et al., 2013).
-One of the most important configurational parameters for TOPMODEL is the well-known topographic index (defined in Appx.
-A), which is widely used in hydrology and terrain-related applications (Ward & Robinson 2000, Wilson & Gallant 2000).
+7 Currently, the most common approach to inundation prediction is to use a runoff 8 production scheme such as TOPMODEL, which partitions runoff from the soil column into 9 surface and subsurface components (Beven & Kirkby 1979, Quinn et al., 1991, 1995, Beven 10 1997, 2012; e.g. MacKellar et al., 2013).
+One of the most important configurational 11 parameters for TOPMODEL is the well-known topographic index (defined in Appx.
+A), 12 which is widely used in hydrology and terrain-related applications (Ward & Robinson 2000, 13 Wilson & Gallant 2000).

-The HYDRO1k global values for the Compound Topographic Index (CTI) were released by USGS in 2000 (USGS 2000) and they have since become the most commonly used global ancillary files for topographic index values.
-HYDRO1k was a great step forward in the development of global hydrological modelling applications: it allowed spatially-explicit hydrological routines to be incoporated into LSMs for the first time and large-scale applications of the TOPMODEL hydrological model to become standard (Beven 2012).
-The recent availability of topographic maps at even higher spatial resolution with globally-consistent coverage builds on this and means that further improvements can now be made.
+14 The HYDRO1k global values for the Compound Topographic Index (CTI) were 15 released by USGS in 2000 (USGS 2000) and they have since become the most commonly 16 used global ancillary files for topographic index values.
+HYDRO1k was a great step forward in the development of global hydrological modelling applications: it allowed spatially-explicit 17 18 hydrological routines to be incoporated into LSMs for the first time and large-scale 19 applications of the TOPMODEL hydrological model to become standard (Beven 2012).
+20 However, The recent availability of higher resolution topographic maps at even higher spatial 21 resolution with globally-consistent coverage builds on this and means that further improvements can now be madebecause of its relatively coarse resolution (30 arc sec, 22 approximately 1 km at the equator) which limits precise slope directioncalculations, and 23 because it was based on mosaicked elevation data of differing quality over different 24 25 geographical areas (USGS 2000), CTI ancillary files are no longer considered ideal and there is a need for improvement.
+26